Musical director of Orchestre National de Metz

 Schumann Guest, Tonhalle Düsseldorf

-As the musical director of the Orchestre National de Metz since October 2018, Reiland and his orchestra perform not only in France’s most beautiful hall, the Arsenal de Metz, but as well regularly in Paris, and for the first time in 2021 in the new salle Pierre Boulez at the Philharmonie de Paris.
-Still in Paris, he conducted the Orchestre National d’Île-de-France first with Mozart and then in Samson et Dalila (Saint-Saëns) at the Opéra de Massy and furtheron the Orchestre de Chambre de Paris at Théâtre des Champs-Elysées for several programmes from Mozart to Alban Berg.
+As the musical director of the Orchestre National de Metz since October 2018, Reiland and his orchestra perform not only in France’s most beautiful hall, the Arsenal de Metz, but as well regularly in Paris.
+Still in Paris, he conducted the Orchestre National d’Île-de-France first with Mozart and then in Samson et Dalila (Saint-Saëns) and furtheron the Orchestre de Chambre de Paris at Théâtre des Champs-Elysées for several programmes from Mozart to Alban Berg.
 French national Television chose David Reiland and Orchestre national de Metz for its’ only prime-time TV show Les Victoires de la musique, broadcasted live in February 2020.

-David Reiland has a special relationship to the Düsseldorfer Symphoniker which appointed him with the title Schumann-Guest, a title held by Mario Venzago before during 13 years.
-He returned there for the season opening in august 2020 for a programme with Frank Peter Zimmermann.
-In Asia, after repeated invitations at the Korean National Opera (Cosi fan tutte and Weill’s Mahagonny), he should have made his debut in may 2020 with the Hangzhou Philharmonic (China) and Ivo Pogorelich as his soloist, cancelled due to the Covid Crisis.
-His debut with the Hiroshima Symphony Orchestra in octobre 2020 would have featured Stravinksys’ Rite of Spring and is being rescheduled.
+David Reiland has a special relationship to the Düsseldorfer Symphoniker which appointed him with the title Schumann-Guest.
 In February 2020, Reiland made his debut at the Konzerthausorchester Berlin in three concerts dedicated to Mozart, followed with Gounod’s Roméo et Juliette at the Montpellier Opera and in Paris at the Théâtre des Champs-Elysées.
 After the spectacular success of Gounod’s Cinq Mars in Leipzig he’s off for a new revival of Saint Saëns’ never performed Les Barbares in 2021 in Leipzig.

 With Munich Radio Orchestra, a monographic programme of Benjamin Godard (1849-1895) – Symphony n°2, Gothic Symphony, 3 Pieces n°16 – was released on March 2016 by Palazetto Bru Zane.
 La Sirène by Daniel Auber (1782-1871) was launched in 2019 by Naxos.
-Currently he works on the recording of an anthology of the Belgian composer Albert Huybrecht’s (1899-1938) the Orchestre Royal Philharmonique de Liège and prepares a recording of French female composers of the 19th century with the Orchestre national de Metz.
+Currently he works on the recording of an anthology of the Belgian composer Albert Huybrecht’s.
+Currently he prepares a recording of French female composers of the 19th century with the Orchestre national de Metz.